Hornady: History

 Joyce W. Hornady began manufacturing bullets in the spring of 1949 with a .30 caliber 150 gr spire point selling for $4.50 per hundred.
 Within a year Hornady was producing thirteen different bullets in five different calibers.
 The Korean War caused material shortages limiting early production.
 An early innovation was thinner copper jackets for varmint hunting bullets to cause rapid expansion and minimize size of ricochet particles.
 A new 8,000 ft2 factory was required in 1958 to meet surging demand as returning soldiers used their firearm skills for hunting.
 A 200 yd test range in an underground tunnel was built in 1960 to aid development of secant ogive bullets in 1961.

-The company is currently run by Joyce Hornady's son, Steve Hornady, who took over after his father's death in a plane crash on January 15, 1981.
-The Piper Aztec, with Hornady at the controls flying in heavy fog, crashed into Lake Pontchartrain while on final approach to New Orleans Lakefront Airport.
+Joyce Hornady was killed in a plane crash on January 15, 1981 when piloting his privately owned Piper PA-23 light aircraft to New Orleans to attend the 1981 SHOT Show with two company colleagues Edward A. Heers, a 34-year-old engineer, and James W. Garber, a 29-year-old customer service manager.
+Flying in heavy fog, the twin-propeller aircraft crashed into Lake Pontchartrain while on final approach to Lakefront Airport, killing all three men on board.
+The company is currently run by Joyce Hornady's son, Steve Hornady, who took over after his father's death.

 On June 21, 2024, Jason Hornady, currently the vice president of the firm, was arrested after being recorded driving 151 mph in a 50 mph zone south of Grand Island.
 A test performed at the Hall County Detention Center revealed a blood alcohol content of .151, nearly twice the legal limit.
 He was charged with reckless driving and speeding, resulting in a suspended license for 90 days and $700 fine.